Martino Tirimo

 Conducting La Traviata

-Large (17K) | Photo album
+Large | Photo album

 At the age of thirteen his family moved to London and he continued his education at Bedales School.
-At sixteen he won the Liszt Scholarship to the Royal Academy of Music, graduating with the highest honours, after which he completed his studies in Vienna.
+At sixteen he won the Franz Liszt Scholarship to the Royal Academy of Music, graduating with the highest honours, after which he completed his studies in Vienna.
 He later worked closely with Gordon Green, whom he regarded as his greatest mentor.
 In 1971 and 1972 victories in the International Piano Competitions in Munich and Geneva launched his international career.

 International career